This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

-- Three ingredients: all you need are chicken breasts, my dry rub and oil
+- Three ingredients: all you need are chicken breasts, my homemade dry rub recipe, and oil.

-- Great for meal prep: this meat is super versatile.
+- Great for meal prep: this chicken breast recipe is super versatile.
 You can pair this with an easy side dish or use it to top a salad for an easy meal.

-- Perfectly moist chicken breasts: making chicken breasts in the air fryer helps the meat become perfectly tender and moist with little effort.
-Just toss the chicken in spices in oil and air fry!
+- Perfectly moist chicken breasts: making chicken breasts in the air fryer helps the meat become tender and moist with little effort.
+Just toss the chicken in spices and oil, then air fry!

-- Avocado Oil: this works best in air frying because it can stand high heat.
+- Avocado Oil: this works best for air frying because it can stand high heat.
 When I run out, I also use olive oil or melted coconut oil.

 How to Make Juicy Dry Rub Chicken Breasts

-- Add the meat, chicken dry rub and oil to a large bowl
+- Add the chicken breasts, chicken rub, and oil to a large bowl

 - Mix to evenly coat the chicken breasts